JuliaPlots/UnicodePlots.jl/README.md

     The type of canvas that should be used for drawing (see section "Low-level Interface")

-- `symb::AbstractString = "▪"`:
+- `symbols::AbstractString = ["▪"]`:

     Barplot only.
-Specifies the character that should be used to render the bars
+Specifies the characters that should be used to render the bars

 _Note_: If you want to print the plot into a file but have monospace issues with your font, you should probably try setting `border = :ascii` and `canvas = AsciiCanvas` (or `canvas = DotCanvas` for scatterplots).